EverestAPI/CelesteTAS-EverestInterop/README.md

 ### Move Camera
 When center camera is enabled, holding mouse right button drag camera, double press mouse right button reset camera.

+### Zoom Camera
+When center camera is enabled, scroll wheel zoom camera.
+Zooming out to show more game play is not supported.

 ### Rectangle Selection Info
 Holding info hub hotkey and mouse right down to select a rectangle.
 Copies the position of the top left and bottom right corners when the mouse button is released.
 It helps to define checkpoints for [featherline](https://github.com/tntfalle/featherline).